ghboy1/-Ghana-Promise-Guardian/README.md

 ## 🙏 Acknowledgments

 - Inspired by Ghana's independence movement
-- Built with ❤️ by Ghanaian youth
+- Built with ❤️ by Rauf Husein
 - Powered by Firebase and Expo

 ## 📞 Support